Overwatch, E-Sports, and Cybercafes: How Nvidia Wants India to Play

 The reason for this choice emerged in a chat Gadgets 360 had with Vamsi Krishna, Head – Consumer Marketing, South Asia, Nvidia.
 He let slip some interesting snippets on gamers in the country and what the graphics card giant is up to, aside from pushing out new hardware.

-“The way the Indian e-sports scenario is, most of the global publishers don’t think there’s a sufficient size for e-sports in India, but we have a sufficient size,” claims Krishna.
+“The way the Indian e-sports scenario is, most global publishers don’t think there’s a sufficient size for e-sports in India, but we have a sufficient size,” claims Krishna.
 “It’s a matter of fact, and it’s time before they realize we have a sufficient crowd, and they come one by one officially to India.”

 “And that’s the step Nvidia is taking to build the crowd in India,” he adds.
-“Eventually, you’ll have support from publishers formally in India.”
+“Eventually, you’ll have support from publishers formally in India.

 “China is way ahead of India in the perspective of the gaming category,” he adds.
-“China has around 145,000 gaming centers and close to 60 million gamers.”
+“China has around 145,000 gaming centers and nearly 60 million gamers.”
 India is nowhere close, but Krishna’s hoping that Nvidia can change this by working with cybercafes and getting them to convert to gaming cafes when Internet connectivity is getting cheaper and more accessible anyway.

 “We’re looking at close to 150 cafes in the last five months, and out of 150 cafes, we’re close to 29 certified cafes,” he says.
 “All these 29 cafes have made significant changes or investments to their cafes to meet the certification standards.
 If you go to a platinum-rated cafe, you will find a minimum of GTX 960 and above, and that’s a platform where gamers can get a good gaming experience.”

-For Nvidia, the upside to this is getting to sell more cards without reaching the consumer market.
+For Nvidia, the upside to this is selling more cards without reaching the consumer market.
 A cybercafe is likely to buy more GeForce GTXes in a single order than most consumers would in their entire lifetime, several times over.
 “This is a long-term strategy for Nvidia.
 It’s never a quick strategy for us,” Krishna says.
-“Nvidia is one of the key gaming brands in India whose actually seriously investing in gaming cafe category.”
+Nvidia is one of India’s key gaming brands that is seriously investing in the gaming cafe category.”

-The term “platform,” we’re told, refers to both PCs and consoles.
-Of which, PCs are “significantly dominant,” according to Krishna.
+The termWe’re told the platform,” we’re too both PCs and consoles.
+Of which are “significantly dominant,” according to Krishna.
 Drilling down further, he tells us that only one to one and a half million people have “decent” platforms to play at resolutions of 1080p and above.
 But this isn’t a reflection of the interest in the category, he insists.

 “On that day, we reached close to two million gamers.
 Close to 200,000 video views on that day alone,” he says.
 “If you look at the demographics of gamers, 50 percent are in the demographic of 18 to 24 and are predominantly male, and these guys are one of the most socially active audiences in the world today.”